 Just the Facts

-- An estimated 14.3 million tons of textiles were generated in 2012, or 5.7 percent of total municipal solid waste (MSW) generation.
+- An estimated 12.4 million tons of footware, clothing, and other non-durable textiles were generated in 2013, or 4.9 percent of total municipal solid waste (MSW) generation.

 Textiles typically are not sorted at the point of collection, but keeping them clean and free from moisture is important.
 Once clothes get wet, stained, or mildewed, they cannot be sold for reuse.
 To prevent contamination, many charities offer enclosed drop-off boxes for clothing or other fabrics.
 Communities with curbside collection for textiles should educate donors on how to properly bag clothing.